summary biog:

 - The Future of Serious Art, published 12th November 2020, is a bound, essay length manifesto/memoir commissioned by Tortoise Media, looking at the future of the arts.

-- For a clear list of books I've written and contributed to, click here.
-I write fiction, non fiction and occasionally poetry.
+- For a clear list of all the books I've written and contributed to, click here.

 - 2008 Time Out Write Up Your Street short story prize, alongside Chris Mead, Tobias Hill and Amy Lamé